RTÉ: Radio

 The first voice broadcast of 2RN, the original radio callsign for Radio 1, took place on 14 November 1925 when Seamus Clandillon, the 2RN station director said, 'Seo Raidió 2RN, Baile Átha Cliath ag tástáil', Irish for 'This is Radio 2RN, Dublin calling'.
 Regular Irish radio-broadcasting began on 1 January 1926.
 Unfortunately, most Irish people could not receive 2RN's (1.5 kilowatt) signal.
 When faced with numerous complaints from Cork regarding the writers' inability to tune to the signal, Clandillon remarked in The Irish Radio Review, a magazine dedicated to the service, that they did not know how to operate their sets.
 6CK was established in Cork in 1927; much of 6CK's output was simply a relay of the national service but it also had a significant input into the programmes of 2RN until it was closed down in the 1950s.

 A high-power (initially 60 kW) station was established in Athlone, in 1932, to coincide with the staging of the Eucharistic Congress.
 2RN, 6CK and Athlone became known as "Radio Athlone" (Raidió Áth Luain) and were receivable across virtually the entire country.
 Radio Athlone became known as "Radio Éireann" in 1938.

 Radio Éireann tried to satisfy all tastes on a single channel (with very limited programming hours).
 However, this resulted in a rather conservative programming policy.
 It was barely tolerated by most Irish listeners, and usually trounced (particularly on the east coast and along the Northern Ireland border) by the BBC and later Radio Luxembourg.
-This did not really change until Radio Éireann became free of direct government control in the 1960s.
+This did not really change until Radio Éireann became free of direct government control in 1960.

-In 1973 the radio service moved from the GPO in the centre of Dublin, where it had been housed since 1928, into a new purpose-built Radio Centre beside the existing Television Centre on the Donnybrook campus.
+In 1971 the radio service started the move from the GPO in the centre of Dublin, where it had been housed since 1928, into a new purpose-built Radio Centre beside the existing Television Centre on the Donnybrook campus.

 Now, RTÉ has a nationwide communications network with an increasing emphasis on regional news-gathering and input.
 Broadcasting on Radio 1 provides comprehensive coverage of news, current affairs, music, drama and variety features, agriculture, education, religion and sport, mostly in English but also some Irish.
 RTÉ 2fm is a popular music and chat channel which commenced broadcasting as RTÉ Radio 2 on 31 May 1979, Brendan Balfe being the first voice to be heard on the station at midday when he introduced the first presenter, Larry Gogan.
 RTÉ lyric fm serves the interests of classical music and the arts, coming on air in May 1999, and replacing FM3 Classical Music, which had catered for the same target audience and time-shared with RTÉ Raidió na Gaeltachta, an exclusively Irish language service, which first began broadcasting on Easter Sunday, 2 April 1972.